Hmong people: Homeland

-The most likely homeland of the Hmong–Mien languages is in southern China between the Yangtze and Mekong rivers.
-In particular, southwestern China was suggested to the original homeland of Hmong-Mien peoples.
+One hypothesis of the homeland of the Hmong–Mien languages is southwestern China.

-Migration of people speaking these languages from southern China to Southeast Asia took place ca. 1600–1700 CE.
 Ancient DNA evidence suggests that the ancestors of the speakers of the Hmong–Mien languages were a population genetically distinct from that of the Tai–Kadai and Austronesian language populations at a location on the Yangtze River.
 Recent Y-DNA phylogeny evidence supports the theory that people who speak the Hmong–Mien languages are descended from a population that is distantly related to those who now speak the Mon-Khmer languages.
 Another study shows that the core Hmong-Mien population in southern China derived most of their ancestry from Neolithic Mekong (32.3%–35.3%) than Late Neolithic Fujian (23.7%–26.4%).

-The time of Proto-Hmong–Mien was estimated to be about 2500 BP (500 BCE) by Sagart, Blench, and Sanchez-Mazas using traditional methods employing many lines of evidence, and about 4243 BP by the Automated Similarity Judgment Program (ASJP), an experimental algorithm for automatic generation of phonologically based phylogenies.
+In a 2013 study, the time of Proto-Hmong–Mien was estimated to be about 2500 BP (500 BC) by Sagart, Blench, and Sanchez-Mazas using traditional methods employing many lines of evidence, and about 4243 BP by the Automated Similarity Judgment Program (ASJP), an experimental algorithm for automatic generation of phonologically based phylogenies.